Bubba Smith: Personal life

 In 1983, Smith published the autobiography entitled Kill, Bubba, Kill, in which he stated he felt it was possible Super Bowl III had been rigged to enable the Jets to win in order to ensure the AFL–NFL merger proceeded smoothly.

 Smith was found dead in his Los Angeles home by his caretaker on August 3, 2011.
-He died from acute drug intoxication and heart disease.
+He died of acute drug intoxication and heart disease.
 Phentermine, a weight-loss drug, was found in his system.
 His heart weighed more than twice that of an average similar male.
 He was 66 years old.

 CTE diagnosis

 On May 24, 2016, it was announced that Smith had the brain disease chronic traumatic encephalopathy (CTE), a neurodegenerative illness affecting unknown numbers of former athletes in contact sports.
 The findings were confirmed by researchers affiliated with the Department of Veterans Affairs, Boston University and the Concussion Legacy Foundation, and released with the permission of the executor of Smith's estate.

 Smith is the 90th former NFL player found to have had CTE by the researchers at the Boston University brain bank; they have examined 94 former pro players.
 According to the Concussion Legacy Foundation, on a scale of 1 to 4 used by the neuropathologist who examined Smith's brain, Smith had Stage 3 CTE, with symptoms including cognitive impairment and problems with judgment and planning.